© Jordan Kines Photography

 Is your writing autobiographical?

 Like every fiction writer, my work cobbles together fragments of memory, dream, fantasy, experience, projection, and history from my own life.
 But I would find it extremely boring to sit down and intentionally write about myself.
-The point of writing for me is to escape myself, my life, to immerse myself in the wonder of other people.
+The point of writing for me is to escape myself and my life, to immerse myself in thinking about other people.

 Do you think of yourself as an African writer or an American writer?

 I’m a dual citizen of Zambia, where I was born and lived for much of my childhood and some of my adolescence, and America, where I received my undergraduate and graduate education and continue to live and work.
 I am full of admiration for aspects of both places, and for writers from either side of the Atlantic, from Ngũgĩ wa Thiong’o to Gayl Jones.
 So I’d be honored to be included among them on any of the bluntly segregated shelves of the library or bookstore.
-And I’m happy to be claimed by any nation that wishes to claim me, especially if they’re willing to grant me the freedom to live and work.
-Like many artists, I find experiential nomadism suits me better than nominal patriotism.
+I have plenty of criticism for the nation state, but I’m happy to be claimed by any nation that wishes to claim me, especially if they’re willing to grant me the freedom to live and work.
+Like many artists, I find purposeful nomadism suits me better than nominal patriotism.

 What’s next?

-I have about five novels in my head that I want to write, some set in Zambia, some in the U.S., some conceived as early as 2002, others as recently as 2019.
+I’m working on a book about Toni Morrison. have about five novels in my head that I want to write, some set in Zambia, some in the U.S., some conceived as early as 2002, others as recently as 2019.
 I think of them as plots of land and the draft material and notes as seeds I’ve planted; I’m not sure which garden I’ll have time to cultivate next but I’m inclined toward two right now, one about a black home care nurse in D.C. and one a comic family drama.
 I have two short stories that I’ve been revising for the past few years.
 I have two nonfiction projects I’m thinking about, an essay collection and a book about three early Afrofuturists.
-And I have three essays I’m researching right now—on gender, on robots, and on death, respectively.
+And I have three essays I’m researching right now—on black aesthetics, on robots, and on death, respectively.

 About